By BCD Staff

 The University of Texas of the Permian Basin is a part of the prestigious University of Texas system and an affordable option on this list at just $288 per credit hour.
 Their online bachelor’s of communications degree is a 120 hour program incorporating courses such as introduction to public speaking and rhetoric in western thought.
 They operate on an 8-week course structure, so with sufficient transfer credit, this degree can be completed in as little as 12 months.
 The University of Texas of the Permian Basin boasts a student to faculty ratio of 20:1.

-#4 – Thomas Edison State College
+#4 – Thomas Edison State University

 Trenton, New Jersey

-Thomas Edison State College’s general education requirements include coursework in diversity, ethics and civic engagement.
+Thomas Edison State University’s general education requirements include coursework in diversity, ethics and civic engagement.
 This shows concern for your success not just as a professional, but as a citizen.
 This is not unusual, considering that the school was formed in the 1970s for the benefit of adult learners.
 They also offer a discounted hourly tuition rate for military service members.
 Their online bachelor’s in communications is a 120 credit hour program that can be completed at your own pace.
 Thomas Edison State University has a student to faculty ratio of just 15:1.

 #3 – Colorado State University Global Campus